 - Will this be a start-up company in Sage 100 or an existing company to be converted?

 - How does their current system work at a high level?

 - How many active customers do they currently have?

 - How many active vendors do they currently have?

 - How many active inventory items do they currently have?

-- Does the company use Bill of Materials?
+- Does the company use a Bill of Materials?

-- How many active bill of materials does the company use?
+- How many active bills of materials does the company use?